Kuramoto model on Sierpinski Gasket I: Harmonic maps: The main result

 Following \cite{Strich02}, HMs on SG and other p.c.f. fractals will be constructed as solutions of a certain boundary value problem.
-Recall that we will denote SG by $G$.
 To set up the problem for $G$, we need to understand the homotopy classes of continuous functions on $G$ first.
 To this end, let